DeliaDumitrescu/Task-Manager/README.md

 ![](Capture.PNG)

 ### Description
-Web Application for managing taks.
+Web Application for managing tasks.
 You can create, edit and delete your own teams, projects and tasks.
 ### Features:
 - [x] _**User Management**_: 4 types of users: unregistered, regular user, organiser and admin
 - [x] _**Entity Framework Database**_ for storing data
-- [x] _**CRUD Operations**_: Create, Read, Update and Delete operations on teams, projects, tasks and users, restricted by role
+- [x] _**CRUD Operations**_: Create, Read, Update and Delete operations on teams, projects, tasks and users, restricted by user's role